yoniPini/AnomalyDetector/README.md

-					see in developing section below what you need to develop your own plugin (do it whole in .net framework, it faster to run)
+					see in developing section below what you need to develop your own plugin (do it whole in .net framework, it faster to run) Anyway, you can see in  ex1/plugins/how_created_dll/  how the hybrid plugin were written (the second is similar).

 csv and xml files :